 Untamed real rock of the 80s, 90s and beyond.

 107.3 WAAF Boston was THE radio station to listen to in the Boston area.
 WFNX was great, WBCN pretty good, NH’s 101.1 could be counted on for rock blocks, 95.5 in Providence always had good stuff.
 But really, 107.3 was the best.

 But deep down, WAAF Boston was always the one source of musical truth.
 DJs like Osterland, Hill, Liz Wilde, and Mike Hsu kept it that way.
 It was the guiding wind of all hair metal voyages in the 80’s and very early 90’s.
 It stayed the course through grunge and the alternative rock sound of the 90s.
-I bought their CDs (Unusual Suspects, Royal Flush), I listened to their shows (TNT, Ozone, Opie and Anthony), created mixtapes off their programming.
+I bought their CDs (Unusual Suspects, Royal Flush), I listened to their shows (TNT, Ozone (pours one out), Opie and Anthony), created mixtapes off their programming.

 Those tapes, which are probably still in the attic, were filled with songs from Orange 9mm's Failure to True Believer by Lillian Axe, and of course, all of the 80s hair metal and 90s grunge staples in-between.

 WAAF introduced me to Dream Theater via Pull Me Under, and my how the world changed.

 The best of maxing mixtapes off of WAAF was that they, the DJs and On-Air Personalities, would become ingrained with how you remembered every song.

 WAAF uses the fm frequency 107.3 in the greater Worcester/Boston area.
 For a decade (2006-2017), it was 97.7 Boston as well.

 When did WAAF acquire its call letters?

 In 1967 when Chicago’s WAAF changed format.
 The station itself had been in existence for some time, but it acquired the WAAF call letters in 1967 and changed its format to rock radio three years later in 1970.